-- · Wilmington University ID Card - Driver's License - State-issued identification card - Passport - · Resident alien card Examples of transactions where photo IDs are required: - · Registering for, adding, dropping, or withdrawing from courses - Academic Advising - · Financial Aid • Transcript or diploma pick-up Confirming identity is a way to ensure the integrity of student records and the privacy of students.
-When students visit campus to complete a transaction where private student information will be exchanged, staff members should ask for photo ID.
-If photo ID cannot be furnished and identity cannot be confirmed, no private information should be exchanged.
-In cases where a student has given permission via a FERPA form to release information about their academic record, the ID must match the name of the approved persons provided by the student.
-Change of Policy Wilmington University reserves the right to change or adjust its academic policies, tuition, fees, payment plan procedures, academic calendar and to cancel or add courses at any time.
-FINANCIAL AID Federally Funded Financial Aid for Graduate Students Financial aid is available to those who qualify.
+Federally Funded Financial Aid for Graduate Students

+Financial aid is available to those who qualify.
 If educational expenses are greater than the family's ability to pay, as determined by a Congressionally-defined formula, a student is considered to be in need of financial assistance.
 The primary responsibility for financing a college education rests with students, and federal financial aid is provided to supplement the total family contribution and is awarded on the basis of demonstrated financial need.

-Application Procedures for Financial Aid - 1.
-Wilmington University requires all financial applicants to complete the Free Application for Federal Student Aid (FAFSA) each academic year and strongly urges all students to do so on-line at www.fafsa.gov.
+Application Procedures for Financial Aid

+- 1. Wilmington University requires all financial applicants to complete the Free Application for Federal Student Aid (FAFSA) each academic year and strongly urges all students to do so online at www.fafsa.ed.gov.
 If not already done, students must request a FSA ID as the first step in completing the FAFSA on-line.
 When accessing the FAFSA web site, students who do not have a FSA ID are directed to apply for one.
 The FSA ID allows students to electronically sign the FAFSA, which reduces federal processing time to days instead of weeks.
-The data required on the FAFSA is based on the previous year's tax information. - 2.
-Upon receipt of students' FAFSA data, Wilmington University will send letters to students indicating what additional documents are needed to complete processing.
-Students must be fully admitted into an eligible degree program and submit all required documents before financial aid awards will be made. - 3.
-Upon receipt of all required documents, a determination will be made by Wilmington University as to the applicant's aid eligibility.
-Students then will receive an Award Letter from the Financial Aid office listing the types and amounts of aid offered to them. - 4.
+The data required on the FAFSA is based on the federal income tax information from two years prior. - 2.
+Upon receipt of students' FAFSA data, Wilmington University will send an email communication to students indicating what additional requirements are needed to complete processing.
+Students must be fully admitted into an eligible degree program and complete all requirements before financial aid awards will be made. - 3.
+Upon completion of all requirements, a determination will be made by Wilmington University as to the applicant's aid eligibility.
+Students then will receive an Award Notification from the Financial Aid Office directing them to their student portal to view the types and amounts of aid offered to them. - 4.
 Students who are offered and who accept student loans for the first time at Wilmington University must complete a Master Promissory Note (MPN).
 Students who have received or who are currently receiving a student loan at Wilmington University do not have to do this, as the MPN is good for 10 years.
 Applicants will be notified by the direct loan servicer concerning the loan approval and terms.
 First time loan borrowers or borrowers who have completed Exit Counseling after graduating with a prior degree, must complete an online Entrance Counseling session before any federal student loans can be disbursed.
 Federal Direct Entrance Counseling is an online educational tool for student loan borrowers.
 Entrance Counseling only has to be completed one time for the duration of the student's degree program enrollment. - 5.
-In order to be eligible for aid, applicants must be fully admitted into a degree program.
-In order to actually receive aid, student must begin attending classes for the semester, and must maintain an enrollment of a minimum of five credits per semester in courses that apply to the degree program.
-Determination of Eligibility for Financial Aid In order to be eligible for loans, state grants and scholarships, and institutional scholarships, students must submit the FAFSA.
-The data from the FAFSA is used to determine the Expected Family Contribution (EFC), which is then used to determine the type and amount of aid for which a student may be eligible.
-The procedure for completing and submitting the FAFSA is outlined below.
-Financial aid applicants must complete an admissions application, submit required admissions documents, and be accepted into an eligible degree or approved Certificate program, as no funds can be awarded until the applicant has been officially accepted to the University.
-Currently, only the following Certificate Programs are eligible for Federal Student Aid funding: Child and Family Counseling, Homeland Security, Mental Health Counseling, Nurse Practitioner, Family, Adult/Gerontology Nurse Practitioner, Legal Nurse Consultant, Educator Nurse, Executive Nurse.
-Federally-Funded Financial Aid There are two types of federal financial assistance: grants and self-help.
-Federal grants:
+In order to be eligible for aid, applicants must be fully admitted into a degree program or approved Certificate program.
+In order to actually receive aid, student must begin attending classes for the semester and must maintain an enrollment of a minimum of five credits per semester in courses that apply to the degree or certificate program.